 - mental health and wellbeing

 - home and care arrangements

-- disability and

-- religious or cultural considerations.
+- disability and religious or cultural considerations.

 In considering the individual circumstances of each student, we recognise that the way we teach, the support we provide and the way we respond to students will differ.
 This reflects the principle of equity, where every student is given the support they need to be successful.
 This also means that not everyone will be treated the same, because treating everyone the same is not fair.
 This means:

-- some students need additional support to interpret or understand an expectation. - others may need more opportunities to practise a skill or behaviour - for a small number of students, the use of certain disciplinary consequences may be considered inappropriate or ineffective due to complex trauma or family circumstances.
+- some students need additional support to interpret or understand an expectation - others may need more opportunities to practise a skill or behaviour - for a small number of students, the use of certain disciplinary consequences may be considered inappropriate or ineffective due to complex trauma or family circumstances.

-Our teachers are also obliged by law to respect and protect the privacy of individual students, so while we understand the interest of other students, staff and parents to know what consequence another student might have received, we will not disclose or discuss this information with anyone but the student's family.
+Our staff are obliged by law to respect and protect the privacy of individual students, so while we understand other students, staff and parents may wish to know what consequence another student might have received, we will not disclose this information to anyone but the student's family.

 This applies even if the behavioural incident, such as bullying, involves your child.
 You can be assured that school staff take all matters, such as bullying, very seriously and will address them appropriately.
 We expect that parents and students will respect the privacy of other students and families.

-If you have concerns about the behaviour of another student at the school, or the way our staff have responded to their behaviour, please make an appointment with the Principal to discuss the matter.
+If you have concerns about the behaviour of another student at the school, or the way our staff have responded to their behaviour, please make an appointment with the school leaders to discuss the matter.

-Differentiated and Explicit Teaching
+Differentiated and Explicit Teaching Tier 1

-Staff at Moorooka State School vary what students are taught, how they are taught and how students can demonstrate what they know as part of a differentiated approach to behaviour.
+MSS Staff vary what students are taught, how they are taught and how students can demonstrate what they know as part of a differentiated approach to teaching and learning.

-Decisions about differentiation are made in response to student behaviour data and day-to-day monitoring that indicates the behavioural learning needs of students.
-This enables our teachers to purposefully plan a variety of ways to engage students; assist them to achieve and to demonstrate their learning.
+Decisions about differentiation are made in response to student data and day-to-day monitoring that indicates the student learning needs.
+This enables staff to purposefully plan a variety of ways to engage students, assist them to achieve and demonstrate their learning.